All Episodes

 We want to be able to protect ourselves as women.

-Uh this has nothing to do with so-called gun rights.
+This has nothing to do with so-called gun rights.

 So-called?

-Yes, the second amendment has been badly misconstrued by our Supreme Court.
+Yes, the Second Amendment has been badly misconstrued by our Supreme Court.

 It has everything to do with the rights of militias during revolutionary times.

+But Roe v.
 Wade fits into the Fourth Amendment somehow, right?

+Yes, Roe v.
 Wade is an implied right.

 So who exactly are you with?

+So Roe v.
 Wade is an implied right, but the expression of shall not be infringed, that's outdated.

 I wouldn't debate me either.